microsoft/Windows-Camera/Samples/VirtualCamera/README.md

 ## VirtualCameraManager_App
 ----
 ### To build:
+> Make sure you have already installed the *VirtualCameraMediaSource* by generating the previous MSI and installing it on the target system.
 1. Build the *VirtualCameraManager_WinRT* project
 2. Build the *VirtualCameraManager_App*
 3. Either launch the app right away (right click on the *VirtualCameraManager_App* project and select *deploy*) or create an app package you can share around and sideload (right click on the *VirtualCameraManager_App* project and select *publish*)